 Plitvice National Park is Croatia’s most visited inland attraction, making it extremely crowded.
 It is not a hidden gem in Croatia since everyone knows about it.

 We arrived at 11 am and the place was packed with thousands of visitors.
 I would recommend starting as soon as the park opens at 7 am to avoid the crowds.
 Stay in one of the nearby hotels if you can, or you will have to leave your accommodations at the crack of dawn to arrive at the park as early as possible.
 If you have the ability to travel in the shoulder season (October/November, March/April), you will certainly encounter fewer crowds than in summer.

 One thing to note, if you take one of the longer trails, you will definitely find fewer tourists as they tend to stick to the main bridges and walking paths.
 Watch out for selfie sticks, they are everywhere, making it difficult to pass at some points.
 I also would recommend bringing small children in a baby carrier or backpack, as strollers are extremely difficult to maneuver along the trails.

 Where to stay in Plitvice National Park

-There are several airbnbs near Plitvice, and if you have a car, you have options available in nearby towns.
-We would recommend Ethno Houses Plitvica Selo (16 minute walk to Veliki Slap), Villa Stone (13 minute drive to the park), or Hotel Degenija (10 minute drive to the park).
+There are several vacation rentals near Plitvice, and if you have a car, you have options available in nearby towns.
+We would recommend Ethno Houses Plitvica Selo (16-minute walk to Veliki Slap), Villa Stone (13-minute drive to the park), or Hotel Degenija (10-minute drive to the park).
 If you prefer camping, there are several campgrounds nearby.
 I would recommend booking a hotel near Plitvice, just to save time in the morning and skip the crowds.